What is happening in the river? Is the river or river sediment contaminated?

 Why is work being completed in the river now?

 - An evaluation of the Flint River sediment in the vicinity of the site indicated that impacted sediment is present in the river.
 Investigation activities were completed between 2012 and 2016.
 The time between the initial identification of the sediment impacts and the start of the remediation work was used to collect data on the extent of impacts, design the remediation, model the results of the proposed work, obtain approvals and permits and contract and schedule the work.

 What work is being done?
 When is work being done?

 - Planned work includes: excavating sediment and riverbank soil; removing water from the sediment; disposing of sediment and riverbank soil in an approved landfill offsite; treating and discharging water from the dewatered sediment; installing a multi-layer protective barrier (engineered cap) in the river; and restoring the remediation area.

 - Pre-construction activities began in March 2017 when trees along the riverbank were removed.
 Staging of materials and preparation for the dredging is currently underway.
-The dredging will begin in June 2017 and capping activities are expected to be completed in November 2017.
+The dredging will begin in June 2017 and capping activities are expected to be completed in December 2017.
 Restoration activities will be substantially completed by the end of 2017, with final restoration and tree plantings to occur in spring 2018.

 Will air quality be affected?

 - Coal tar, a by-product of the MGP operation, has a strong odor, similar to roofing tar or mothballs.
 It is easily detectable at concentrations below those considered harmful to human health.
 Chemicals are being monitored to protect workers at the site and pedestrians at the perimeter of the project area.

 - A temporary structure is being used in the dewatering area to help contain emissions and nuisance odors.